 Whenever there is an obstacle, INFJ’s natural tendency is to go inward first and plan, while ENFJ’s natural tendency is to go outward and interact with the world first, then adjust accordingly.

 4. INFJs and ENFJs handle stress differently.
-(Ni-Ti loop, Se vs Fe-Se loop, Ti).
+(Ni-Ti loop and Se vs Fe-Se loop and Ti).

 As mentioned previously, INFJ has a tendency to go inward first while ENFJ has a tendency to go outward first when they face an obstacle.
 This is especially apparent when we are facing stress.

 When INFJs are under stress, we first focus internally and use our introverted functions (Ni and Ti) to help us resolve the problem.
 If we are unable to resolve the stress, we might end up in an overthinking loop called the Ni-Ti loop.
 We try to understand the problem and keep finding a solution within ourselves but we couldn’t find an answer.